 What is CLUE?

 CLUE is a report that you or your insurer can look at regarding your claims.
-It shows various info on previous claims that you’ve filed.
-Insurers use this info to view your claim history and assess your risk as a driver and customer.
+It shows various info on what you’ve filed in the past.
+Providers use this info to view your history and assess your risk as a driver and customer.
 Having too many claims can cause a spike in your rates.
-The CLUE system makes it so you can’t hide your claim history if you want to switch companies.
+The CLUE system makes it so you can’t hide your filing history if you want to switch companies.

 How far back do insurers look?

 Filing one claim within three years probably won’t hurt you, but more than one can become a problem.
-Before filing a claim, you should ask your agent what the effect on your premiums might be.
+Before filing with your provider, you should ask your agent what the effect on your premiums might be.

-How can I get an insurance claim history report?
+How can I get a claim history report?

-You can get a claim history or CLUE report for free from LexisNexis.
+You can get an insurance claim history or CLUE report for free from LexisNexis.
 To do so, you have a few different options: